rjomulus/rjomulus/README.md

 - 👋 Hi, I’m @rjomulus
-- 👀 I’m interested in blockchain and technical advancements as they apply to extended reality scenarios.
+- 👀 I’m interested in scenarios where AI can extend our reality.
-- 🌱 I’m currently learning how to incorporate Dapp smart contracts into "traditional" style cross-platform apps.
+- 🌱 I’m currently learning more ways to expand my musical toolbox using technology.
 - 💞️ I’m looking to find ways to present complex technology in a simple, playful way.
 My passion is finding fascinating use cases where tech and art meet.
-That means creating impactful experiences that can expand your worldview.
+That means creating immersive experiences that can expand someone's worldview.